sishii1214/sishii1214.github.io/index.md

 - Abelian varieties and Drinfeld modules

-I am also thinking about some problems on multiple zeta values and anabelian geometry.
+I am also thinking about some problems on anabelian geometry and related topics.

 ---